one-atom/one-atom/readme.md

-# Kira
+# One Atom

-Kira is a React framework that aims to provide productive environments for large scale applications
+One Atom is a collection of modules to provide productive environments for large scale applications.